Man charged in hijacking of cab in Huntley

-The 30-year-old cab driver suffered puncture wounds to his neck and was transported to Sherman Hospital in Elgin for treatment of injuries that police said were not life-threatening.
+The 30-year-old cab driver suffered puncture wounds to his neck and was transported to Sherman Hospital in Elgin for treatment of what police said were non-life threatening injuries.

 Area police agencies were notified, and the cab agency used a GPS locator to track the cab.

 It was tracked into Rockford, where police found it abandoned near the intersection of Locust and Main streets.
 Huntley investigators went to Rockford to process any forensic evidence and retrieve the cab, reports stated.